sanand0/til/llms.md

   - The effort for evals may seem high.
 Use LLMs to reduce this effort.
   - Include irrelevant questions because people WILL ask them.
 Be clear on how to handle that.
 - 22 Mar 2025.
 If we can DESCRIBE what good looks like, training data is no gap.
 We can auto optimise models towards that.
 That's RLF.
 DeepSeek R1 side stepped the need for training data by creating reward functions and prompts.
 This tells the fine tuning process how to go correct as it goes along.
 [This video](https://www.linkedin.com/posts/devvret-rishi-b0857684_starting-today-you-can-build-your-own-custom-activity-7308141160357670912-Rwfy) is the first one that really help me understand what's going on.
+- 20 Mar 2025.
+Alexander Doria shares an interesting perspective on the app space.
+[Model is the product](https://vintagedata.org/blog/posts/model-is-the-product)
+  - Models are natively absorbing app capability and will become killer systems internalising workflows like Chat, Deep Research, Claude Code, Operator, etc. to wipe out the apps and workflow space.
+Models will "internalize" tool capabilities
+  - Opinionated or focused training will be a lever and model providers will acqui-hire the successful trainers
+  - API access from model providers will shrink.
+Selling tokens is not a viable business model given lowering costs
 - 19 Mar 2025.
 OpenAI now supports [PDFs natively in the API](https://platform.openai.com/docs/guides/pdf-files?api-mode=chat).
 (Gemini has done so for a while)
 - 18 Mar 2025.
 Another way of scaling LLMs is generating multiple options and self evaluating.
 [Eric Zhao](https://x.com/ericzhao28/status/1901704339229732874)
 - 16 Mar 2025.
 Gemini API allows YouTube videos as a part.
 [Google](https://ai.google.dev/gemini-api/docs/vision?lang=python#youtube)